London gets down to detail after Park handover

 LOCOG, who want to create the distinctive 'look and feel' of the Games throughout the venues and Olympic Park, said they had also renamed certain areas to help spectators find their way around.

-The handball arena becomes the Copper Box, reflecting its shape and cladding, while Orbit Circus is the area around the 115-metre high visitor attraction between the main stadium and aquatics center.
+The handball arena becomes the Copper Box, reflecting its shape and cladding, while Orbit Circus is the area around the 115-metre high visitor attraction between the main stadium and aquatics centre.

 The main north-south circulation route and central 'spine' for the thousands of spectators thronging the Olympic Park will be designated 'London Way'.